minshi123/gitlab/doc/ci/pipelines/job_artifacts.md

 The `secret-detection` report collects [detected secrets](../../user/application_security/secret-detection/index.md) as artifacts.

-The collected Secret Detection report will be uploaded to GitLab as an artifact and will be summarized in the merge requests and pipeline view.
+The collected Secret Detection report is uploaded to GitLab as an artifact and summarized in the merge requests and pipeline view.
 It's also used to provide data for security dashboards.